 ZENworks is supported by other documentation (in both PDF and HTML formats) that you can use to learn about and implement the product.
-For additional documentation, see the ZENworks documentation Web site (http://www.novell.com/documentation/zenworks2017)
+For additional documentation, see the ZENworks documentation Web site

 Linux Package Management Overview

 ZENworks Configuration Management provides an integrated Linux Package Management system that helps you to easily manage the required software packages for Linux managed devices through a graphical user interface or a command line utility.